svennam92/istio101/workshop/exercise-4/README.md

     guestbook   LoadBalancer   172.21.134.6   pending        80:31702/TCP   4d
     ```

-    The node port in above sample output is `169.60.87.20:31702`
+    The NodePort in above sample output is `31702`

-    Go to this address in the browser to try out your guestbook.
+    Use the Public IP from the first command, and the NodePort from the second command to go to your guestbook endpoint `http://<PUBLIC IP>:<NODE PORT>` in the browser to try out your guestbook.

 4. Generate a small load to the app.

     ```shell
-    while sleep 0.5; do curl http://<guestbook_endpoint/; done
+    while sleep 0.5; do curl http://<guestbook_endpoint>/; done
     ```

 ## View guestbook telemetry data